 Why not explore the land of fire and ice with guided visits to volcanoes, lava fields, hot springs and magnificent glaciers?
 During this tour you visit Iceland's most popular sites such as the Golden Circle route, the South coast and Vatnajökull national park.
 On route you see cascading waterfalls, smoking geysers, colourful volcano craters, a spectacular ice lagoon with floating icebergs and black lava beaches, all set against a backdrop of glistering glaciers and restless geology.
 Besides, there is always a thrilling potential for the night sky to be decorated with the jewels of the amazing aurora borealis.
 Imagine the excitement to search for the most spectacular - and natural - light show on earth.
 Cross your fingers for clear skies, wrap up warm, and don't forget your camera with a tripod when you try to catch sight of the Northern Lights in Iceland.

 Welcome, your enticing tour of Iceland starts today!
 The Flybus shuttle brings you from Keflavík International Airport to the accommodation in Reykjavík where you spend the night.
 We provide you with ideas how to explore Iceland's capital on your own, dinner suggestions too!
 Food lovers will be pleased and perhaps even impressed by the number of diverse restaurants in Reykjavík.
 Many award winning chefs create delicious Icelandic cuisine that is characterized by an imaginative use of local ingredients such as fresh seafood, organic lamb and wild game; but be sure to try the fabulous Icelandic hotdog and pizza too!
+Overnight in Reykjavik.

-Today, we head across the Laki lava field to the village of Vík where we make a photo stop.
-We take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
-We pass the glacier Mýrdalsjökull and the infamous volcano Eyjafjallajökull and continue to Skógafoss waterfall which is 60 meters high and belongs to the most impressive waterfalls in the country.
-Further west we reach the high but narrow Seljalandsfoss waterfall.
+Today, we head across the Laki lava field to the village of Vík where we attend the stunning Icelandic Lava Show; the only exhibition in the world where you can experience actual flowing lava!
+By melting lava and pouring it on ice in a room full of people, you’ll be able to see the lava flowing, hear it sizzling, and feel the heat that radiates from it.
+In the afternoon we take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
+We pass the glacier Mýrdalsjökull and the infamous volcano Eyjafjallajökull.
+We continue to Skógafoss waterfall and stop at the high but narrow Seljalandsfoss waterfall.
 In the evening you return to Reykjavik for one last night.
-An optional Northern Lights bus tour or fjord cruise can be booked on the spot, if the weather conditions are ideal.
-We stay for one night in Iceland's capital.
+An optional Northern Lights bus tour or fjord cruise can be booked on the spot if the weather conditions are ideal.
+Overnight in Reykjavik (B).